arindam31/Django_TravelBlog/README.md

    Above link shows all posts on JSON format .

 5) ## Comments
-   Visitors can log in using Github and post comments .
+   Visitors can log in and post comments .
 Comment is dynamically added without page reload.

+6) ## Social Logins
+   No need to register .
+One can use Google and Github to login .
+Login allows user to post comments .

 # To be implemented: